Argusham/TranZit/README.md

 ### **Project Highlights**

 - **Blockchain**: Built on **Celo** to ensure secure, decentralized payments.
-- **Smart Contracts**: Contracts deployed on Celo's Alfajores testnet, handling transactions and incentives.
+- **Smart Contracts**: Contracts deployed on Celo's Main, handling transactions and incentives.
 - **Incentives**: Users are rewarded with **0.2 cUSD** after interacting with 2 unique users.
 - **QR Code Payments**: Fast and convenient payments using QR code technology.
 - **Data Visualization**: Payment and incentive data are fetched and displayed using **The Graph**.